 Using this method you have to write nine paragraphs.
 Please, write from the third person.
 In other words, imagine you are in the shoes of a person who will sign your Letter of Recommendation.
 Imagine that you are an expert who is assessing you :).
 I know this is a bit tricky task.
 But you must provide a draft of this document for a person who will recommend you.
 It will be a great support to that person.

 But even if these questions do not help – stay calm.
 You can shed a light on the sample text of the Letter of Recommendation.
-Please, feel free to find them in Talent Visa app.
+Please, feel free to find them with More Talent Visa Help.

 Format and content of the letter